Elias Lindholm has just two goals through the first quarter of the season

 Lindholm is unsurprisingly frustrated with the start of his Bruins tenure.

-“I Just have to be more involved,” Lindholm told reporters Sunday, according to The Athletic.
+“I just have to be more involved,” Lindholm told reporters Sunday, according to The Athletic.
 “For 60 minutes, I’m not doing too much out there.
 Just skating up and down the ice.
 Got to be more involved and want the puck more.”

 Credit to Lindholm for the honest self-awareness, but it’s also slightly puzzling as to how it has gotten to this point this early.

 A big reason for the early struggles stems from a perplexing lack of production between Lindholm and David Pastrnak.
 Lindholm is just two seasons removed from a 42-assist season with Calgary where he thrived alongside Matthew Tkachuk and Johnny Gaudreau.
-Pastrnak, who has at least 110 points in each of his last two seasons, should have fit that role quite nicely on Lindholm’s side.
+Pastrnak, who notched at least 110 points in each of his last two seasons, should have fit that role quite nicely on Lindholm’s side.

 That didn’t work, though, and Bruins coach Jim Montgomery broke up the pair, moving Lindholm to a line with Justin Brazeau and Brad Marchand.